Paulinho (footballer, born November 1992): Toluca

 On 21 June 2024, Paulinho agreed to a three-year contract at Liga MX side Toluca with the option of a further season, for a €7,75 million fee plus €250,000 in add-ons.
 He scored twice in his second match, helping the hosts to defeat Juárez 3–2.
-He finished the Apertura tournament as top scorer at 13 goals, and his team finished second.
+He finished the season as top scorer in both the Apertura and Clausura with a combined total of 27 goals, while his team finished second in the former tournament before being eliminated in the quarter-finals.
+In the latter, his 12 goals saw them top the table and later be crowned champions by defeating América 2–0 in the final; for his displays, he received the Balón de Oro as both Player of the Year and Best Forward.

 International career

 Paulinho won his only cap for the Portugal under-21 team on 14 November 2012, playing the last 18 minutes of the 3–2 friendly defeat of Scotland.
 In May 2018, he was included by full side manager Fernando Santos in a preliminary 35-man squad for the upcoming edition of the FIFA World Cup in Russia, but did not make the final cut.

 On 11 November 2020, Paulinho made his senior debut in a home exhibition against Andorra, scoring twice in a 7–0 win.
 In October 2022, he was one of 55 players pre-selected for the 2022 World Cup in Qatar.

+On 22 March 2026, after more than five years away from the national team, Paulinho was called up ahead of friendlies with Mexico and the United States as a replacement for the injured Rafael Leão and Rodrigo Mora.
+He took the field in the 64th minute of the former, a 0–0 draw in the country where he played his professional football at.